Examples of Invitations

 - Make a hanging banner out of playing cards or board game cards (use the real cards or make your own out of cardstock).

-- Make cardstock scrabble letter to spell out messages such as “Game Night” or “Happy Birthday.”
+- Make cardstock scrabble letters to spell out messages such as “Game Night” or “Happy Birthday.”

 - Fill in spaces with balloons that match the colors of the games you’re playing.

 Since game-playing is hands-on and often time consuming, you may want to schedule your party between meal times and simply serve some light snacks and refreshments.
-If you do wish to serve more substantial food, you can set up a table separate from the game playing space for kids to eat (as to not make a mess of the games).
-Even when serving a meal, simple, easy to serve (and eat) foods such as pizza, chicken fingers or finger sandwiches are probably a good idea for this type of event.
+If you do wish to serve more substantial food, you can set up a table separate from the game playing space for kids to eat (so as not to make a mess of the games).
+Even when serving a meal, simple, easy to serve (and eat) foods such as pizza, chicken fingers, or finger sandwiches are probably a good idea for this type of event.